 A provider of inspection solutions, Safety Culture is a software company based out of Sydney, New South Wales.
 It was announced as the Official Workplace Operations Partner of the AO in December 2021.

-As per the deal, apart from branding rights, Safety Culture’s software is integrated across all AO operations.
+Apart from branding rights, the partnership entails Safety Culture’s software being integrated across all AO operations.

 The two parties decided to extend their agreement for the 2023 edition.
-Safety Culture was also listed in the same capacity on the AO website the following year and has returned as the Official Workplace Operations Partner for its 2026 edition.
+Safety Culture was also listed in the same capacity on the AO website the following year and has returned as the Official Workplace Operations Partner of the Happy Slam for its 2026 edition.

 Visit Victoria, the official site for the state’s tourism, is listed as an official partner of the Australian Open on its official website.